 Lie down on the floor so you face the ceiling.
 Bend your knees.
 Place your arms to the side at shoulder level with your palms facing upward.
 Lift your hips up so your body creates a straight line from the knees all the way to the shoulders.
 Flex your core muscles.
 Gradually lift your left knee to your upper body.
 Repeat with the opposite leg.

 Step aerobics with leg workout gym equipment is fantastic for weak legs.
 Grab a step/box and step up with each leg in a repeated fashion.
 Alternate legs until you feel the burn.

 Grab a kettlebell or dumbbell.
 Hold it against your chest with both hands.
 Lower yourself to the squat position.
 Then rise to a standing position.
 Make sure your weight is on your heels during the entirety of this leg-strengthening exercise.
 The goblet squat will work wonders for your hamstrings, calves, and glutes.

 Key in on Nutrition

-A regular massaging of your legs will stimulate blood circulation.
-Insufficient blood circulation is one of the primary causes for weak legs.
+Regular massaging of your legs will stimulate blood circulation.
+Insufficient blood circulation is one of the primary causes of weak legs.
 Blood circulation will help transmit nutrients to weakened leg muscles.
-Some have enjoyed success by applying herbal oils, sesame oils, coconut oils and olive oils during leg massages.
-Leg massages decrease leg pain, swelling and cramps, making it much easier to engage in exercises with leg workout gym equipment.
+Some have enjoyed success by applying herbal oils, sesame oils, coconut oils, and olive oils during leg massages.
+Leg massages decrease leg pain, swelling, and cramps, making it much easier to engage in exercises with leg workout gym equipment.

 Empower your staff and reassure your community with our FREE downloadable cleaning and disinfecting guides for fitness centers, educational settings, hospitality facilities and more.